-Looking for spice?
-Swing by this legendary Pakistani cheap eat.
 Order the chicken biryani (or the lamb, if they haven’t run out already) and revel in the mosh pit of spiced up basmati rice, each grain tinted in varying shades of butter yellow and saffron orange.
-You’ll find a decent amount of protein too, hidden like buried treasure.
 Tandoori chicken is another specialty and if you’re vegetarian, relax, eleven curries await.
-Get the black lentil dal makhani ($12) and a garlic naan ($3) and relish the heat.
-The kind hospitality here includes complimentary salad and water delivered to your table.

-In its original Thornleigh location, Makan@Alice's was one of Sydney's standard-bearing Malaysian restaurants, and in the move to the CBD, where the eatery has reopened in food-court form at the Pavilion, what it may have lost in suburban charm is has made up for in… well, closeness to Town Hall.
-But the food is still something.
+In moving to a CBD food court, what it may have lost in suburban charm is has made up for in regular accessibility.
 Is Alice Tan's char kway teow still the best in town?
 It certainly gives its competition (Jackie's in Concord being the other big favourite among CKT fanatics) a run for its moneybags.

 Fourth generation butcher Anthony Puharich has conquered Glebe with meat, three times over (raw and ready to purchase, dried to snack on and smoked to dine in on).
 The burgers are excellent, the smoked chicken wings are juicy as and the brisket sandwich is worth slugging your way across the city on a rainy day to fulfil your braised meat dreams.